blacklightpy/vaultofknowledge/World Building/Science and Engineering/Physics/Particle Physics/My understanding.md

 ---
 >[!
 Note]
->The entire point is based on that there is no universal reference
+>The entire point is based on that there is no universal reference frame, and only the one which we assign as an observer.

 There is a distance and orientation from a reference.
 For a single observer pair, the orientation is inline, hence there is only a distance.